 NULL, then a null value is inserted into the database.

-You can load data into a synonym for a table during a direct path load, but the synonym must point directly to either a table or a view on a simple table.
+You can use SQL*Loader to load data into a synonym for a table during a direct path load, but the synonym must point directly either to a table, or to a view on a simple table.

 Note the following restrictions:

-Direct path mode cannot be used if the view is on a table that has user-defined types or XML data.
+- Direct path mode cannot be used if the view is on a table that has either user-defined types, or XML data.

-This section explains how to use the SQL*Loader direct path load method.
+Learn how you can use the SQL*Loader direct path load method for loading data.

 To start SQL*Loader in direct path load mode, set the

-TRUE on the command line or in the parameter file.
+TRUE on the command line, or in the parameter

 You can improve performance of direct path loads by using temporary storage.
 After each block is formatted, the new index keys are put in a sort (temporary) segment.